Saturday, April 30, 2011

 1962: The Beatles began a month-long gig at the Star Club in Hamburg, Germany.

-1965: One of rock's great instrumentals, "Cast Your Fate to the Wind" by Sounds Orchestral reached the summit on the Adult Contemporary chart.
+1965: One of rock's great instrumentals, "Cast Your Fate To The Wind" by Sounds Orchestral reached the summit on the Adult Contemporary chart.

-1965: The Soundtrack to "Mary Poppins" continued to set the pace on the album chart for the fourth straight week.
+1965: The Soundtrack to "Mary Poppins" continued to set the pace on the Album chart for the fourth straight week.
 Introducing Herman's Hermits was #2, the Soundtrack to "Goldfinger" came in third and the Beach Boys Today! was #4.
-The rest of the Top Ten Albums: The Rolling Stones, Now! was #5, the "Sound of Music" Soundtrack was #6, Ramblin Rose spent its 100th week on the chart for Nat "King" Cole at #7, The Return of Roger Miller fell to #8, the Soundtrack to "My Fair Lady" was #9 and Andy Williams had the #10 album with Dear Heart.
+The rest of the Top 10 Albums: The Rolling Stones, Now! was #5, the "Sound of Music" Soundtrack was #6, Ramblin Rose spent its 100th week on the chart for Nat "King" Cole at #7, The Return of Roger Miller fell to #8, the Soundtrack to "My Fair Lady" was #9 and Andy Williams had the #10 album with Dear Heart.

-1965: The Beatles rose from 56 to 19 with "Ticket to Ride".
+1965: The Beatles rose from 56 to 19 with "Ticket To Ride".

 1967: The F.B.I. arrested Carl Wilson of the Beach Boys for avoiding the draft.